• Skip to primary navigation

 • If the top of your cobbler is turning a golden brown, but the cobbler isn’t done baking, you can cover it with a sheet of aluminum foil.
 This will prevent the top from burning while the rest of your ingredients continue to bake to perfection.

-• Other apples that work really well for cobbler.
+• Other apples work really well for cobbler.
 Semi-sweet varieties like Honeycrisp, Granny Smith, Gala, and Braeburn are some of the best but Jonagold, Golden Delicious, and Pink Lady varieties are also great!

 🥡 Storing & Reheating